mjhorvath/ToEE-d20-Inspector/README.md

 The program utlilizes the Windows Scripting Host.
 It's basically just an HTML document with some JavaScript and some basic file I/O, such as the ability to read and write text files.
 It only works on Windows.

 The program has an ".hta" extension.
 Just click on it like you would any HTML document or batch file.
 I have received some reports that virus/anti-malware software do not like this type of program, and will complain.
 I should really re-program the tool in some other language.

+# Spreadsheet

+Before I started developing this program, I tried to work things out in a spreadsheet.
+I have included that here as well.